 The Resources Regulator conducted an audit of the Peak Hill Gold Mine admin and laydown areas and core yard on 14 December 2020.

 Improvements Notices were issued regarding general housekeeping, safety barriers, chemical storage and electrical deficiencies.
+All matters were closed out in early 2021.

-An Electrical Engineering Control Plan will be completed by 28 May 2021.
-An external electrical engineer has been contracted to prepare the EECP.
+An Electrical Engineering Control Plan was completed by an external electrical engineer in May 2021.